ankishb/ankishb.github.io/_posts/2019-07-01-data-science-I.md

 ## Feature Selection [src-analytics-vidya]:
 - Filter Methods
 - Wrapper Methods
 - Embedded Methods
 - Difference between Filter and Wrapper methods

 ### Filter Methods.
 - Pearson’s Correlation: It is used as a measure for quantifying linear dependence between two continuous variables X and Y. Its value varies from -1 to +1.

 - LDA: Linear discriminant analysis is used to find a linear combination of features that characterizes or separates two or more classes (or levels) of a categorical variable.

-Chi-Square: It is a is a statistical test applied to the groups of categorical features to evaluate the likelihood of correlation or association between them using their frequency distribution.
+- Chi-Square: It is a is a statistical test applied to the groups of categorical features to evaluate the likelihood of correlation or association between them using their frequency distribution.

 **NOTE**: Filter Methods does not remove multicollinearity.

 ### wrapper methods:
 Here, we try to use a subset of features and train a model using them.
 Based on the inferences that we draw from the previous model, we decide to add or remove features from your subset.
--This is a search problem.
--This is computationally very expensive.
+- This is computationally very expensive.

 Methods:
-- forward feature selection
+1. forward feature selection
-- backward feature elimination
-- recursive feature elimination

-#### Forward Selection:
-Forward selection is an iterative method in which we start with having no feature in the model.
-In each iteration, we keep adding the feature which best improves our model till an addition of a new variable does not improve the performance of the model.
+    - we start with having no feature in the model.
+At each iteration, we keep adding the feature which best improves our model

-#### Backward Elimination
+2. backward feature elimination
-In backward elimination, we start with all the features and removes the least significant feature at each iteration which improves the performance of the model.
-We repeat this until no improvement is observed on removal of features.
+    - we start with all the features and removes the least significant feature at each iteration which improves the performance of the model

-#### Recursive Feature elimination
+3. recursive feature elimination
-It is a greedy optimization algorithm which aims to find the best performing feature subset.
-It repeatedly creates models and keeps aside the best or the worst performing feature at each iteration.
-It constructs the next model with the left features until all the features are exhausted.
-It then ranks the features based on the order of their elimination.
+    - It is a greedy optimization algorithm which aims to find the best performing feature subset.
+    1. It repeatedly creates models and keeps aside the best or the worst performing feature at each iteration.
+    2. It constructs the next model with the left features until all the features are exhausted.
+    3. It then ranks the features based on the order of their elimination.

 ### Difference between Filter and Wrapper methods
 The main differences between the filter and wrapper methods for feature selection are:

-- Filter methods measure the relevance of features by their correlation with dependent variable while wrapper methods measure the usefulness of a subset of feature by actually training a model on it.
+1. Filter methods measure the relevance of features by their correlation with dependent variable while wrapper methods measure the usefulness of a subset of feature by actually training a model on it.
-- Filter methods are much faster compared to wrapper methods as they do not involve training the models.
+2. Filter methods are much faster compared to wrapper methods as they do not involve training the models.
 On the other hand, wrapper methods are computationally very expensive as well.
-- Filter methods use statistical methods for evaluation of a subset of features while wrapper methods use cross validation.
+3. Filter methods use statistical methods for evaluation of a subset of features while wrapper methods use cross validation.
-- Filter methods might fail to find the best subset of features in many occasions but wrapper methods can always provide the best subset of features.
+4. Filter methods might fail to find the best subset of features in many occasions but wrapper methods can always provide the best subset of features.
-- Using the subset of features from the wrapper methods make the model more prone to overfitting as compared to using subset of features from the filter methods
+5. Using the subset of features from the wrapper methods make the model `more prone to overfitting` as compared to using subset of features from the filter methods

+> Afterward, post is in progress.

 ## Feature Selection[More-Info](https://www.kaggle.com/kanncaa1/feature-selection-and-data-visualization)